felixkurnia7/Virtual-Reality-Project/README.md

 7. Hold secondary button to start recording and release it to stop recording
 8. Press primary button to transcibe and the text will appear in a few seconds.

-Nb: Because this is an on-going project, so there will be a lot of bug or problem.
-I am still trying to finish this project.
+<b>Nb: Because this is an on-going project, so there will be a lot of bug or problem.
+I am still trying to finish this project.</b>